Minneapolis Personal Injury Lawyers

 - Save any defective items or devices that may have caused the injury.
 Do not return any defective device to the manufacturer.

 - Keep a journal of what occurred and your observations

-The personal injury lawyers at GoldenbergLaw understand how tempting it is to ignore warning signs of injuries after your accident.
-The pressure to avoid litigation can be immense and can come from insurance companies, the other party, and even yourself.
+Our personal injury attorneys in Minneapolis understand how tempting it is to ignore warning signs of injuries after your accident.
+The pressure to avoid litigation can be immense.
+It can come from insurance companies, the other party, and even yourself.
 However, we also understand how crucial speaking to a lawyer is.

-We’ve helped clients from throughout the state who initially thought they had no claim or felt great reluctance to take the necessary steps to protect their rights.
+We’ve helped clients throughout Minnesota who initially thought they had no claim or felt great reluctance to take the necessary steps to protect their rights.

 You should speak to our attorneys because:

 - Speaking to a lawyer does not obligate you to any course of action; you will not have to file suit just because you speak to one of our lawyers.

 - All of our initial consultations are free.
 It will cost you nothing to talk to one of our personal injury lawyers.